-Email clients typically support only a subset of valid HTML, and don’t have strong support for CSS (especially CSS in the
+Email clients typically support only a subset of valid HTML and do not have strong support for CSS (especially CSS in the

 <head> of the HTML email).
-Yahoo, Outlook, and even Gmail strip CSS that’s included in the
+Yahoo, Outlook, and even Gmail strip the CSS included in the

-<head> of your HTML, so in most cases CSS for email is handled using inline styles.
+<head> of your HTML.
+In most cases, CSS for email is handled using inline styles.

-Rather than inlining your CSS manually before sending your HTML to Mandrill or when you’re generating a template, we offer a sending option to inline CSS automatically at the time of send (as long as your message is 256KB or smaller).
+Rather than inlining your CSS manually before sending your HTML to Mandrill or when you generate a template, we offer a sending option to inline CSS automatically at the time of send (as long as your message is 256KB or smaller).
 Set this on the Sending Defaults page in your Mandrill account, on a per-message basis using the

 inline_css option (API) or